Sarohia94/Project-5-Bedside-Tales/README.md

 Acceptance Criteria

-1. Notfications appear in response to activity as appropriate
+1. Notifications appear in response to activity as appropriate
-2. There is a option to dismiss notification or it times out appropriately
+2. There is a option to dismiss notification

 User Story #6